pokui/nsrc-gns3/docs/host-tools/index.md

 To add the DNS entries needed by the labs, you install a "hosts" file.
 DNS requests matching this file are intercepted by dnsmasq and served locally.

-The hosts file we provide is called `hosts-cndo-nmm`.
+The hosts file we provide depends on the topology you wish to run, e.g.
+`hosts-cndo-nmm` or `hosts-peering-ixp`.
 You can replace your server's existing `/etc/hosts` entirely with this file, or append it to the end if there's anything else you want to keep.
 The contents are available to the students and VMs inside the labs, as well as to the host itself.